 Rustproof Wood Siding Nails

 DEAR TIM: We are getting ready to install some plain beveled wood siding on a room addition project.
-As you can see from the photos, we live next to the ocean.
+As you can see from the photos (not shown in this column), we live next to the ocean.
 We are afraid of stains.
 What kind of nails do you recommend that we should use?
 Are galvanized nails sufficient?
 Also, do you have any suggestions with respect to nailing the wood siding?
 N. B.

 DEAR N. B.: Does that room addition happen to have a spare bedroom for a traveling columnist?
 Seriously, I do love the ocean and the ocean environment loves to corrode metal.
 As such, you should only use one type of siding nail, that being a type 316 stainless steel siding nail.
 High quality galvanized nails will work in just about every location except for yours.